Skip to content

 plt.show()

-Round 2: Incorporating day-of-the-week effects#
+Round 2: Incorporating day-of-the-week effects

-We will re-use the infection to admission interval and infection to hospitalization rate from the previous model.
-But we will also add a day-of-the-week effect.
-To do this, we will add two additional arguments to the latent hospital admissions random variable: day_of_the_week_rv (a RandomVariable) and obs_data_first_day_of_the_week (an int mapping days of the week from 0:6, zero being Monday).
 The day_of_the_week_rv’s sample method should return a vector of length seven; those values are then broadcasted to match the length of the dataset.
-Moreover, since the observed data may start in a weekday other than Monday, the obs_data_first_day_of_the_week argument is used to offset the day-of-the-week effect.
+Since the observed data may start in a weekday other than Monday, the obs_data_first_day_of_the_week argument is used to offset the day-of-the-week effect.

 # Instantiating the day-of-the-week effect